omicsNLP/microbELP/README.md

 )
 ```

 The `output_directory` parameter lets you specify where to save the results.
 By default, output files are stored in the current working directory (`'./'`) under `'microbELP_DL_result/'`.
 The `cpu` parameter lets you specify whether to perform Named Entity Normalisation / Entity Linking; using the CPU or the GPU.
 If using the CPU, the longest part is to load the vocabulary as opposed to a much faster loading on the GPU.
-The `normalisation` parameter lets you specify whether to perform Named Entity Normalisation / Entity Liking; when set to `False`, it only performs Named Entity Recognition.
+The `normalisation` parameter lets you specify whether to perform Named Entity Normalisation / Entity Linking; when set to `False`, it only performs Named Entity Recognition.

 ---